 In Trudeau’s case, his argument is that Obama was smart not to show solidarity against blasphemy law terrorists because “[t]he French tradition of free expression is too full of contradictions to fully embrace.
 Even Charlie Hebdo once fired a writer for not retracting an anti-Semitic column.
 Apparently he crossed some red line that was in place for one minority but not another.”
 This really has nothing to do with subsequent events vindicating Trudeau’s argument, and so Trudeau is just employing a rhetorical crutch.

 Now let’s look at the merits of this particular argument: we should not stand by Charlie Hebdo, because they are contradictory for allowing anti-Islam cartoons, but not anti-Semitic ones.
-Obviously, being contradictory isn’t the core of his objection- it isn’t that he thinks Charlie Hebdo is too inconsistent a supporter of free speech to warrant Obama’s solidarity, and that if only they unapologetically published anti-Semitic stuff, Obama should stand with them.
+Obviously, being contradictory isn’t the core of his objection.
+If Hebdo unapologetically published anti-Semitic stuff, in addition to blasphemy against Mohammed, presumably Trudeau wouldn’t then decide Obama should stand with them.

-His objection, rather, is that cartoons mocking what a religious group holds as sacred are as bad as material that maliciously stereotypes a group of people.
+The core of Trudeau’s argument, instead, is his equation of blasphemy with bigotry.
+He treats mockery of sacred beliefs as being equally bad as malicious stereotypes of a group of people.
 So just as there is a taboo on attacking people groups, especially vulnerable ones, Trudeau would place one on attacking people’s beliefs, provided these people consider those beliefs sacred.

-As a general rule, “don’t say anything that threatens sacred beliefs” runs into problems.
-But of course one people don’t agree about what is sacred; a Christian might find a Muslim’s beliefs blasphemous and vice versa; both might find an atheist’s beliefs blasphemous, a vegetarian might find a meat eater’s beliefs blasphemous, someone might find criticism of herbal medicines blasphemous, and it would never end.
+People can’t be expected to agree on sacred beliefs in the way they can about the equal worth of all people.
+So if we’re in the business of government protecting the sacred, how do we decide what is sacred?
 One solution is to impose a partial theocracy: pick one religious group (Muslims, for instance) and give them veto over what can and cannot be said.
 Another is a kind of secularist oppression: nobody can say anything in the public realm for or against any religion or belief system, so that we purchase public peace by keeping everyone’s beliefs insulated from each other, and from criticism.